cleanselection/.github/profile/README.md

 ## Open-source project

-The [Clean Selection repository](https://github.com/cleanselection/cleanselection) contains the browser library, documentation, and a WordPress plugin.
+The [Clean Selection repository](https://github.com/cleanselection/cleanselection) contains the browser library and documentation.
+An installable WordPress package is available from the [latest release](https://github.com/cleanselection/cleanselection/releases/latest).
 The core library is available under the MIT License.

 Clean Selection also provides the selection experience behind [Re:Likes](https://relikes.com/), a project for reacting to exact passages rather than entire pages.